Mona-Alzahrani/SelectiveMV-Multiview/README.md

 ## Dataset:
-All experiments in this study utilize the widely recognized [ModelNet40](https://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Wu_3D_ShapeNets_A_2015_CVPR_paper.html).
+All experiments in this study utilize the widely recognized [**ModelNet40**](https://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Wu_3D_ShapeNets_A_2015_CVPR_paper.html).
 The dataset comprises 12,311 grayscale objects categorized into 40 classes, with standard training and test splits.
 Specifically, it includes 9,843 objects for training and 2,468 objects for testing.
 It is important to note that the number of objects varies across categories, resulting in an imbalanced distribution.
 Therefore, two metrics, Overall Accuracy (OA) and Average Accuracy (AA), are reported.

 In order to capture multiple views from each 3D object, a circular camera setup is employed, similar to [MVCNN](https://www.cv-foundation.org/openaccess/content_iccv_2015/html/Su_Multi-View_Convolutional_Neural_ICCV_2015_paper.html).
-Where 12 virtual cameras are positioned around the object, resulting in the extraction of 12 rendered views.
+Where 12 virtual cameras are positioned around the object, resulting in the extraction of 12 rendered views:

 <p align="center">
   <img align="center"  src="/images/intro-2.gif" >